-Pray for a Sheikh in Uganda Who Openly Admitted His Conversion to Christ
+Sheikh in Uganda Risks His Life to Confess Christ

 From the age of seven, Hussein* (now 68) attended madrassa (Islamic religion) classes.
 After finishing school in 1977, he received a scholarship for further studies in Saudi Arabia.
 There, he had exposure to radical Islam.